Uterine blood flow is increased during pregnancy. Disturbance of uteroplacental blood flow during pregnancy

 • rest more often;

-• regularly visit the fresh air;
+• regularly spend time in the fresh air;

-• to refuse from bad habits;
+• give up bad habits;

 • minimize emotional stress.